Disaster Recovery Funding Arrangements

 • economic.

-After a disaster, we can restore public assets to build future resilience.
+After a disaster, the DRFA includes 'infrastructure betterment'.
+This is where damaged public assets are restored or replaced to build their future resilience.
 This saves recovery costs in the long run.
-It also helps in other ways:

 • communities stay connected